-Access does not include e-reader editions, Premium Crosswords or The New York Times Crosswords apps.
-Pass users receive access to the New York Times archives, including five free articles from 1923 through 1980, per day; archive articles outside that date range are not subject to that limit.
+Access does not include e-reader editions, Premium Crosswords, or The New York Times Crosswords apps.
+Pass users receive access to the New York Times archives (1851-2002) which includes 5 PDF downloads from the Times Machine per day via timesmachine.nytimes.com/browser.
+Archive articles outside that date range are not subject to that limit.
 Digital access is available only during the time that our New York Times Site License is active.

 Contact firstname.lastname@example.org if you have access or registration issues.

-Contact Suchi Mohanty (firstname.lastname@example.org) if you have questions about UNC's subscription to the New York Times Academic Pass.
+Contact Suchi Mohanty (email@example.com) if you have questions about UNC Chapel Hill's subscription to the New York Times Academic Pass.